simoneeconomo/symphony-zencoding/README.markdown

 **This extension is no longer maintained.
 If you want to adopt it, please [drop me a line](https://github.com/eKoeS).**

+Who said the speed of light is unbreakable?
+Zen Coding uses the deep enlightenment of the Zen school to speed up your workflow as never before.
+Thanks to an incredibly easy-to-use, damn simple CSS-like syntax for writing HTML, XML & XSLT your life won't ever be the same.
+As _speedy_ as it sounds.

 ## Installation & Updating

 Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.